mikewongtkd/freescoretkd/trunk/docs/README.md

 ## Raspberry Pi

 A stand-alone FreeScore system can be installed on to a Raspberry Pi.
+As of May 2015, I recommend the Raspberry Pi 2 Model B, 900 MHz ARM v7 1GB RAM (~$40), along with an RT5370 chipset USB wifi adapter with antenna (~$15).

 ### Current prototype